appacademy/SWEO-Part-Time-Resources/1-Module/1-week/2-day/README.md

 - Syntax drilling: Working on learning foundational and fundamental tools.

-- Best way to learn in this field is by actively practicing/coding, then running into a problem and finding ways to solve those problems (parsing documentations, asking questions, etc.)
+- Best way to learn in this field is by actively practicing/coding, then running into a problem and finding ways to solve those problems (parsing documentations, notes, asking questions, etc.)

 ## a/A Update Command Line Tool